anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Enroll Status (eStatus) artifact SHALL be an authenticated self-contained object signed by the pledge, containing status telemetry as defined in {{Section 5.9.4 of !RFC8995}}.

-For the JWS-signed JSON format used by this specification, the eStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Enroll Status Data defined in {{estatus-data}} in the JWS Payload.
+For the JWS-signed JSON format used by this specification, the eStatus artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the JSON Enroll Status Data defined in {{estatus_data}} in the JWS Payload.
 {{estatus_representation}} summarizes the serialization of the JWS-signed JSON eStatus artifact:

 ~~~~